bzigterman/bzigterman.github.io/projects/weather.md

 - 61°
 - 59° dew point
-- Partly Cloudy
+- Cloudy
-- 92% humidity
+- 89% humidity
 - 6 mph wind
-- 42% cloud cover
+- 100% cloud cover
 - 32 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
 - 0.01 inches of rain expected in the next 72 hours